denkenoverlinks/denkenoverlinks.github.io/_posts/2014-09-05-europes-new-left.md

 What are the perspectives for these relatively new political movements?
 How can we explain their success?
 How do they see the relationship between on-the-streets activism and parliamentary politics?
-These and other questions form the basis for lectures from representatives of both Syriza and Podemos, to be followed by an open discussion.
+These and other questions form the basis for lectures from Spanish and Greek speakers, to be followed by an open discussion.

 **Due to the nature of the evening, the lectures and discussion will be in English.**